 We celebrate God’s love for and unity with us through prayer and worship and by being Christ for one another.

-Sunday services include a sermon and are celebrations of Holy Communion to which all people are invited and encouraged to receive the Sacrament.
 You are invited to be comfortable and “come as you are” to worship with us; there is no formal dress code at St. David’s.

 For those who are not able to come to church, St. David’s provides Eucharistic Visitors, a dedicated group of people who take communion wafers and wine that has been blessed to those in need.
 They undergo training for this ministry to conduct a brief service in the home of the parishioner.
 Deacon Gail Chandler coordinates the Eucharistic Visitors schedule and can be reached at email@example.com.